 5. Write a strong title and first sentence (or two).
 I didn’t mention this in the Web Writing Panel, but it’s an important tip for bloggers: Pay special attention to your first two sentences of your post.
 If you want Google and other search engines to spider and rank it properly, make sure your first two sentences contain keywords and keyphrases.
 Your first sentence (or two, depending on the length) are the first things surfers see in the Google search results, so they need to accurately represent your post.

 If you have any web writing questions, please ask below.
 You might also find Keyword Optimization Tips for Web Writing helpful, on Quips & Tips for Successful Writers.

-And…I listed three more online writing or blogging tips from my first stint as a participant in a web writing panel, in What I Learned as a Participant in a Web Writing Panel.
+And…I listed three more online writing or blogging tips from my first stint as a participant in a web writing panel, in 5 Most Helpful Blogging Classes for Writers’ Workshops.
 Come see!